-By the way, there is nothing wrong with not combining ginger and turmeric, but making monoferments.
-Also the pepper is not necessarily needed.
+By the way, there is nothing wrong with not combining ginger and turmeric, but making monoferments of each instead!
+Also the pepper is not necessary.
 Only the honey is a must 😉

 The quantities fit well in a 0.75 liter jar.
 The ginger and turmeric rhizomes do not need to be peeled if you have bought them in organic quality.
 This is good because there are beneficial microorganisms on the peels for the fermentation process.
 Grate coarsely on a box grater (by the way, if you don't wear gloves, you're pretty sure to have yellow-orange hands afterwards, because turmeric stains strongly).
 Coarsely crush the peppercorns in a mortar and pour into your jar with the grated rhizomes.